HyakkaStudio/RPG-Maker-MV-Plugins/README.md

                  2. Copy the compiled code to a new Javascript file in THE SAME NAME.

 ## Release notes
+* 2017-02-0 New script and Bug fixed
+  1. Released "Core System" v0.1
+  2. Fixed the plugin command bug of "Battery System" and "Note System"

 * 2017-01-27 Bug fixed
   1. Fixed the plugin command bug of "Battery System"